 We’re frustrated that the FDA chooses to de-prioritize the issue, but the good news is —- in response to thousands of you calling for safer ingredients — major companies like Summer’s Eve are voluntarily removing these dyes from their products!
 Read more.

-This issue is a prime example of the lack of attention and oversight in the federal regulation of feminine care products.
-Whether or not you use feminine wash — as a woman — this lack of oversight affects you too.
+This issue is a prime example of the lack of attention and oversight in the federal regulation of menstrual and personal care products.

 Last summer, Women’s Voices for the Earth filed a citizen’s petition to the FDA arguing that colorants found in some feminine washes come in contact with vaginal mucous membranes – violating the FDA’s use restrictions, and putting women’s health at risk.
 And now, we’re thrilled to have U.S. Rep. Grace Meng (D-Queens) join us in calling on the FDA to issue guidance for the appropriate use of colorants in feminine care products.

 In a letter sent Oct.
 31, 2016 to the FDA, Meng states: